 Use this calculator here to determine your rebate using your adjusted gross income, number of dependents, and filing status.

-If you are eligible, you should expect to get their payments by April 17.
+If you are eligible, you should expect to receive payments by April 17.
 If the Internal Revenue Service already has your bank account information from your 2019 or 2018 tax returns, it will transfer the money to you via direct deposit based on the recent income-tax figures it already has.

-I’m not eligible for any payment- now what?
+Q: I’m not eligible for any payment- now what?

-Good news - the CARES Act has also expanded unemployment coverage
+A: Good news - the CARES Act has also expanded unemployment coverage

 Groups that were previously ineligible for unemployment are now eligible to apply.
 This is great news as it now includes, most importantly, gig workers that are usually classified as independent contractors.
 While eligibility will be determined on a case-by-case basis, here are additional general changes to unemployment benefits under the new bill: